stephenlienharrell/WPEAR/README.md

 # Weather Prediction Evaluation and Reporting (WPEAR) _Pronounced whipper_

 The goal of this project is to create a tool that compares weather forecasts with corresponding observations and presents the results of real-time comparisons in an accessible way.
 Currently, the tool uses the High-Resolution Rapid Refresh ([HRRR](https://rapidrefresh.noaa.gov/hrrr/)) products for forecasts and Real-Time Mesoscale Analysis ([RTMA](http://www.nco.ncep.noaa.gov/pmb/products/rtma/)) products for observations.
 Upon downloading hourly forecasts/observations, the tool processes them by converting them into a common grid format and performs some useful statistical computations.
-The outcomes of these computations are represented as visualizations or graphs and updated on a website.
+The outcomes of these computations are represented as static or dynamic visualizations or graphs and updated on a website.
 The tool is designed to perform real-time comparisons and maintain a website that archives the results of these comparisons.

 Link to the website : Under Development